P. S. Raman (diplomat): Ambassador of Singapore to the Soviet Union (1971–1976)

-In June 1971, Raman served as the first Ambassador of Singapore to the Soviet Union.
-Whilst serving as Ambassador to the Soviet Union, he was also appointed as Ambassador of Singapore to Finland, Poland, Bulgaria, and Hungary.
+In June 1971, Raman was appointed the first ambassador of Singapore to the Soviet Union (present-day Russia).
+Whilst serving as ambassador to the Soviet Union, he was also appointed as ambassador of Singapore to Finland, Poland, Bulgaria, and Hungary.

 Death

 On 15 December 1976, Raman collapsed in a subway station in Moscow and died of a heart attack.
 He was flown back to Singapore and had a service held at St. Paul's Church before being cremated at Mount Vernon Columbarium.
-Then-Foreign Minister S. Rajaratnam stated "[Raman] was one of our better ambassadors, a good man, hardworking and conscientious."
+Then-foreign minister S. Rajaratnam stated "[Raman] was one of our better ambassadors, a good man, hardworking and conscientious."
 He was survived by his wife Lim Eng Neo, a Peranakan Chinese, and his 3 children.
 One of his children, Bilahari Kausikan, became a diplomat like him.